Financial Education

 Workshops for Partners

-Financial Capability staff members facilitate workshops on various financial topics (listed below) at partner organizations throughout the Chicago area.
+Financial Capability staff members facilitate workshops on various financial topics (listed below) at partner organizations throughout Chicago.
 Workshops can be tailored to meet the needs of different interests and audiences, whether as a stand-alone session or a series of sessions over several days or months.
-We have a particular interest in developing workshops sensitive to the needs of domestic violence and sexual assault survivors, crime victims, veterans, clients with concerns related to their immigration status, and clients with disabilities.
+We are particularly interested in developing workshops sensitive to the needs of domestic violence and sexual assault survivors, crime victims, veterans, clients with concerns related to their immigration status, and clients with disabilities.

 Budgeting

-Topics include strategies for budgeting, fixed vs. flexible expenses, setting financial goals, tracking expenses, and how to use online applications to maintain a budget.
+This workshop explores strategies for budgeting.
+We discuss fixed vs. flexible expenses, setting financial goals, tracking expenses, and how to use online applications to maintain a budget.
 A budgeting exercise helps participants see where they can spend less and save more.

 Resources